Johann Wilhelm Ritter: German Romanticism

+Scientific research

 Johann Wilhelm Ritter's first involvement with science began when he was 14 years old.
 He became an apprentice to an apothecary in Liegnitz (Legnica), and acquired a deep interest in chemistry.
 He began medicine studies at the University of Jena in 1796.
 A self-taught scientist, he made many experimental researches on chemistry, electricity and other fields.